bzuraik/SVG_Parser/README.md

 # This is useful for viewing on non-standard screens
     <meta name="viewport" content="width=device-width, initial-scale=1">

-# Here we are using a Content-Distribution-Network (CDN) to get quick loading
+# Here I'm using a Content-Distribution-Network (CDN) to get quick loading
 # bootstrap, jQuery libraries.
 Note you need internet access to load these
 # (assuming they're not cached)
     <!-- Load jquery, bootstrap -->